 Grooming and Nourishment Depend on Breed

 The same concept applies to dog food.
 A boxer requires more food than a chihuahua.
 The size difference should tell you all you need about your dog’s eating habits.
-You can find many guides on how to feed your dog according to its breed.
+You can find many guides on feeding your dog according to its breed.

 Getting a Veterinarian Is Top Priority

-Veterinarians can also provide fitness routines to ensure that your dog’s body remains strong.
+Veterinarians can also provide fitness routines to ensure that your dog’s body remains firm.
 Fortunately, the task only requires about 30 minutes to 1 hour of playtime and walks in the park daily.